Today's Cosmic Insight

 Rituals

-• Dhanteras: Buying metals, cleaning homes, and honoring Dhanvantari.
+• Dhanteras: Buying metals, cleaning homes, honoring Dhanvantari.

 • Lakshmi Puja: Evening worship of Goddess Lakshmi & Ganesha, lighting diyas.

-• Govardhan Puja / Annakut: Offering mountain of food to Krishna.
+• Govardhan Puja / Annakut: Offering a mountain of food to Krishna.

 • Bhai Dooj: Celebrating the bond between brothers and sisters.